 - Extra expenses.
 With this coverage, you will receive additional money to return your business back to the condition it was in before it was damaged.

 - Personal property coverage for employees.
 If your employees have any personal property on the premises of your business, this coverage will provide money to replace or repair those items if they become damaged.

 - Crime coverage.
 With this coverage, you will be protected from various types of crimes, such as robbery, forgery and theft.

 How Much Does Commercial Property Insurance Cost?

 How much does commercial property insurance cost?
 The premiums vary depending on the amount of risk exposure, and it depends on the endorsements and deductible selected.
 The cost of commercial property insurance varies.
-Learn how to calculate commercial property insurance rates.
 Following are some of the main factors that go into the price of a policy:

 - Construction: How the building was built and its condition.
 Masonry or brick buildings don't burn as fast as wooden frame.

 - Occupancy: Who occupies the building influences the rates.
 Companies with higher fire risk (like pizza ovens, kilns etc.) can pay more.

 - Risk: The insurer will determine an overall risk for the business and building before issuing a rate.